broadinstitute/ddp-study-server/pepper-apis/docs/java-11.md

 # Java 11 and OpenJDK

-Here's a short guide on switching to Java 11.
+This project uses Java 11.
+If you're not on 11 yet, here's a short guide on switching to Java 11.
 You should be using the OpenJDK version instead of Oracle's JDK.

 ## Installing Java 11